tiagofreire-pt/rpi_adafruit_stratum1_chrony/README.md

 - [X] stable operation with low frequency value (< 10 ppm)
 - [X] serve time to more than 160 clients
 - [ ] correct the timekeeping deviation from ambient temperature flutuation
+- [ ] replace the fake RPI RTC with a DS3231 high precision one.

 ## Upgrade your system and install the required software
 > sudo apt update && sudo apt upgrade -y